3 Ways To Calculate Max Heart Rate And How To Use It

 The protocol is similar to the VO2 max test: start the test at around 100-120 beats per minute and increase heart rate (by running faster) by ~5 beats every 15 seconds until you can no longer increase it.

 Your partner’s role is to look at the watch and shout total time and heart rate every 15 seconds.
 After you can no longer increase your heart rate for more than two 15-second intervals it’s time to stop.
-By that time you should have reached your maximum heart rate.
+By that time you should have reached your max heart rate.

 Did you find this information useful?
 Share the post with others using the buttons below.